solere/foedus/README.md

   New file
   New day
   New way
-Chicken Soup
+Chicken Soup for the engineering development person
-newline
-newline
-newline
-newline
-newline
-newline
-newline
-newline
-newline